Daisy Lowe: Personal life

-In 2013, Lowe learned Transcendental Meditation, and said London Fashion Week that year "was so much less stressful, so much more fun.
+In 2013, Lowe learned Transcendental Meditation and said London Fashion Week that year "was so much less stressful, so much more fun.
 I wasn't taking it all on so much."

-She was in a relationship with actor Matt Smith from 2010 to 2014.
+From 2010 to 2014, Lowe was in a relationship with actor Matt Smith.

-In October 2022, Lowe announced that she is expecting her first child with fiancé Jordan Saul, a real estate developer.
+In October 2022, Lowe announced that she was expecting her first child with fiancé Jordan Saul, a real estate developer.
+Lowe gave birth to a daughter in April 2023.

+In June 2025, Saul and Lowe married.